thangpham7793/Studio_Project_2_ETL_Pipeline_Express_API/us-mines-api/README.md

 https://us-mines-api.herokuapp.com/mines/{material}/@{longitude},{latitude},{radius}

 Results will be sorted based on distance, from nearest to furthest.
+Radius is optional and the default is 200 miles.

 Validation: